bhdicaire/repositoryTemplate/.github/GOVERNANCE.md

 This project is currently maintained by a single individual.
 If the project grows and consistent contributors emerge, they may be invited to join as co-maintainers.

 ## Conflict Resolution
 We encourage respectful, constructive discussions.
+Most discussions and decisions happen publicly on GitHub through Issues, and Pull Requests.
 If disagreements arise and consensus cannot be reached, the maintainer will make the final decision.

-## Transparency
-All discussions and decisions happen publicly on GitHub through Issues, and Pull Requests.

 ## Amendments
 This governance model may be updated over time.
 Changes will be proposed in a pull request and discussed openly before adoption.